freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/step-4.md

 ---

-A set of Precise instructions to follow.
+A set of precise instructions to follow.

 ---

-A set of Directions
+A set of directions

 ## --video-solution--